thegooddocsproject/templates/README.md

 ## Core documentation types

-The templates are categorised into three documentation types:
+The templates are categorized into three documentation types:

 **Concept**:
 Describes how and why something works.